RvanDalen/SUGNL.CodeFirst/readme.md

 * Add a File System publishing target to the Visual Studio solution which points to the clean Sc webroot
 * Copy the Sitecore dlls to /local_packages/Sitecore
 * Publish to the clean Sc instance
+* Install the package: Layout and Demo page-1.0.0.zip

 On application start it will:
 * Generate Templates under /sitecore/templates/GlassTemplates